F W Neeve’s Shop in Church Street. Postcard courtesy of Carol Ewin

 Eastern Daily Press Saturday 29th August, 1936.
 Viewed via localrecall.co.uk 10th August, 2020

-Thanks for Carol Ewin
+Thanks to Carol Ewin